 School districts must provide transportation to nonpublic school students residing in the district.
 The distance to be measured is fifteen miles from the student’s home to the nonpublic school.
 Districts measure this distance in any number of ways, as long as they apply a consistent system for all residents.
 Some families choose to drive.

 Registration forms and the Family/Parish Commitment Form (required of those seeking the parish-sponsored discount) are available in the main office and online.
 Submit these to the main office or mail them to Siena Catholic Academy, 2617 East Avenue, Rochester, NY 14610.
 Final acceptance is dependent on grades and standardized test scores.
+School administrator determines final acceptance.
 In some cases an interview may need to be scheduled.
 There is no registration fee.

 Siena offers a unique educational opportunity for your child.
 It is the only free-standing, co-educational Catholic middle school in the Diocese.
 It offers an academic program and learning environment that bridges the gap between elementary school and high school.
 The early adolescent years are a time of transition from childhood to adulthood.
 Siena provides educational opportunities that are flexible enough to enrich their lives yet structured enough to satisfy needs common to all in a safe environment.
 Particular attention is given to the significant changes our students experience in their physical, emotional, intellectual, and social development in order for them to be able to realize their full potential.
 Our parents and graduates attest repeatedly to the supportive nature of the school and the growth in confidence and leadership that our students experience as a result of our program and climate.

 Siena has an excellent relationship with all of our Catholic high schools.
-We have a long tradition of sending 85% of our graduates to our Catholic high schools each year.
-Of our 2014 graduating class, 24 went on to Aquinas, 11 to Bishop Kearney, 25 to McQuaid , and 43 to Mercy.
+We have a long tradition of sending 90% of our graduates to our Catholic high schools each year.
+Of our 2018 graduating class, 13 went on to Aquinas, 4 to Bishop Kearney, 17 to McQuaid, and 18 to Mercy and 12 to public school.
 Choosing Siena for your child’s middle school education offers a great transitional program from elementary to high school.
 Students at Siena have opportunities to develop and exercise leadership immediately, they develop socialization skills in a co-educational atmosphere, and they build a strong foundation for academic success as proven by the stellar records Siena graduates have exhibited in their high school years.
 They regularly outperform the average student at their high schools of choice.
 The data regarding National Honor Society membership, graduation rates, and awards and honors supports this.